 Beyond all this physical effort, the Nesting Patrol puts even more attention into data collection in the name of science.
 An egg or shell fragment must be retrieved from each nest for genetic testing.
 Nest identification cards are used to record the GPS location, species, nest number, relocation details, and other pertinent details.
 The information on these cards is entered into a database on SeaTurtle.org and shared with DNR.
 Then the cards themselves are passed along to the zone captains of the Hatching Patrol so their volunteers can estimate when nests are ready to hatch and see them through the rest of the way.

 South Carolina’s first loggerhead nest of 2020 was discovered May 4th on Kiawah, and on July 15th we were also blessed with the state’s first loggerhead hatching for the year.
 This article is the first of a two-part series about the our Turtle Patrol and its vital role protecting these treasured creatures.
-Stay tuned for Part 2, coming in September.
+Read the next article here.